Wu Chun: Personal life

 Wu Chun and his family live in Brunei.
 Wu is the nephew of Legislative Council of Brunei MP Goh King Chin.
 Wu married Lin Liying in 2004.
 Their marriage was first disclosed publicly in 2013 and reconfirmed in 2019.
-Together, Wu and Lin have two children, one daughter called Neinei, and one son called Max.
+Together, Wu and Lin have two children, a daughter named Neinei and a son named Max.
 They held a delayed wedding ceremony as a part of the Chinese variety show Before Wedding, which first aired in March 2020 on Mango TV.

 Wu's mother died of cancer in 2002.

-Philanthropy

-In Brunei, Wu supports twice‑yearly blood donation drives, environmental campaigns, and assistance to disadvantaged groups.
-In May 2015 and 2016, he organised two women’s runs in Brunei, “She Runs,” with all proceeds donated to Yayasan Kanser Kanak Kanak (YASKA), the Children’s Cancer Foundation.
-He also made a 10‑hour road trip from Qinghai to small villages in China to deliver medical supplies and sports equipment.
-His efforts helped raise US$68,000 for Special Olympics Brunei Darussalam.
-In September 2016, Wu served as Goodwill Ambassador for the Roots and Wings Charity Concert in Brunei, which raised approximately BND 43,000 for Special Olympics Brunei Darussalam and La Vida Bhd.

-Discography

-As a member of Fahrenheit, Wu Chun released four Mandarin Chinese studio albums and three Japanese singles.